yamanori99/temp-html/README.en.md

 # Basic Template for HTML Output

-Start Creating Quarto Documents in 0 Seconds (Opinions may vary).

 This is a template equipped with the basic elements for creating Quarto documents.
 By default, it outputs in HTML format.
 You can export bibliography information in compliance with APA 7th edition; however, support for Japanese references is suboptimal.
 The template is designed with the idea of recreating the document creation experience similar to Notion.

 You can edit the commented-out sections in `_quarto.yml` to render in other formats (though adjustments might not work perfectly).
 For PDF output, please refer to the following page (<https://www.jaysong.net/RBook/quarto2.html>).